 The pre-rulemaking process includes five major steps:

-- Each year CMS invites the submission of candidate measures from measure developers/stewards.
+- Each year CMS invites measure developers/stewards to submit candidate measures through the CMS Measures Under Consideration Entry/Review Information Tool (CMS MERIT).
 The submission period closes on a prescribed date to allow HHS time to review and make their selection of measures to place on the Measures Under Consideration (MUC) List.

 - Annually, no later than December 1, HHS makes publicly available a list of quality and efficiency measures that HHS is considering adopting, through the federal rulemaking process, for use in Medicare program(s).